Here, I want to share with you a Story of Self-Awareness

 It’s about a pregnant Tigress who goes out hunting one day.

 She finds a whole herd of goats.
 And she goes after the goats because she is very, very hungry.

 She is ravenous.
-So she attacks them desperately, and she gets so tired and runs so hard that she collapses in exhaustion and she dies giving birth to her cub.
+So she attacks them desperately, gets so tired, and runs so hard that she collapses in exhaustion and dies giving birth to her cub.

 When the goats return to the field, they find the motherless newborn.
 Those goats decide to adopt him.
 So he grows up repeating behaviors like those around him.
 He bleats.
 And he eats grass.
 He believes himself to be a goat.

-So this little cub who grows into a tiger now is wandering with the goats and acting like a goat and bleating like the goats and eating the way the goats eat.
+So this little cub who grows into a tiger now is wandering with the goats, acting like a goat, bleating like the goats, and eating the way the goats eat.

-Then one day a tiger, a big male tiger, comes into the goat herd and all the goats scatter except this little tiger.
-He is about a year old now and looking at this big male tiger somehow he is sensing an affinity with this tiger.
-But he freezes in his tracks and he stands there staring at the tiger.
+Then one day, a tiger, a big male tiger, comes into the goat herd and all the goats scatter except this little tiger.
+He is about a year old now, and looking at this big male tiger, somehow, he is sensing an affinity with this tiger.
+But he freezes in his tracks and stands there staring at the tiger.

 The big tiger comes over to him and says, ‘What’s wrong with you?’
 The little one says, ‘What do you mean what’s wrong with me?’
 The big tiger says, ‘What’s wrong with you?
 What are you doing?
 You are acting weird.